Reopening Plan: "One Grace": Connected Remote Learning / On-Campus Learning

 Housekeeping staff will be onsite every day that our students are.

-Cleaning staff will use an electrostatic disinfectant sprayer multiple times each day on high-touch areas, including classroom surfaces, bathrooms, playground equipment, and outdoor classroom areas.
+Cleaning staff will use an electrostatic disinfectant sprayer multiple times each day on high-touch areas, including classroom surfaces, bathrooms, and shared equipment and spaces.

 All door handles have been outfitted with self-sanitizing covers.